Movax12/ca65hl/README.md

 The file `ca65hl.h` also includes the other `*.h` files in this repository.
 Put them in the same directory, or somewhere the ca65 assembler can find them.

-Please see the wiki entries for more information.
+Please see manual.md entries for more information.